ceford/j4xdemos-data-jdocmanual/manuals/user/en/getting-started/installing-joomla.md

 ### Hosting Setup

 If you have not yet set up a hosting environment you need to do it now, either on a hosting service or your local computer.
+Read the
+<a class="content-link"
+   href="index.php?option=com_jdocmanual&view=manual&data-path=user/en/getting-started/hosting-setup.md">
+Hosting Setup
-Read the [Hosting Setup](index.php?option=com_jdocmanual&view=manual&data-path=user/en/getting-started/hosting-setup.md "J4.x:Hosting Setup") tutorial for details.
+</a> tutorial for details.

 Also, there are some PHP settings that need to be sufficient for Joomla to install.
 The settings are usually in a *php.ini* or *user.ini*